Alhakam/udo/readme.md

 The suggested prefix for the UDO namespace is <span class="repeated" style="font-family: courier;">udo</span>

 UDO is an extension of the existing ontology <a href="https://w3id.org/dot">DOT</a> and therefore reuses various classes and properties from it.

+## Examples for inferring undetected damages
+Examples for SHACL rules that utilize UDO can be found in the example/example_rules directory.
+A corresponding test-case can be found in the example/testcase directory.
+There, ABoxes are deployed on which the SHACL rules can be applied.